-"When it comes to the freeze hazard, it's the stuff that we can't see that's often of most concern," says Jay Cannon, manager of the SimZone at FM Global.
+"When it comes to the freeze hazard, it's the stuff that we can't see that's often of most concern," says Katherine Klosowski, vice president and manager of natural hazards and structures at FM Global.
 The pipe behind the wall without adequate insulation.
 The sprinkler riser in the parking garage that stands unprotected where the water and air meet.
-These situations can compound under winter conditions and become major freeze losses.
+Under winter conditions, these can become major freeze losses.

-Likewise at risk are locations that are protected by dry sprinklers.
-"The areas near the dry pipe valve and air compressor need to be at least 40°F/3°C," he indicates.
+Also at risk are locations that are protected by dry sprinklers.
+"The areas near the dry-pipe valve and air compressor need to be at least 40°F/3°C," she indicates.
 "This is especially important when the power is out or temperatures are below normal for more than a day."

 Questions to ask:

 - Do you have potential freeze exposures?

 - If so, have you prepared to prevent freeze?

 - How can you best minimize potential damage and impact to operations?

 Frozen Assets: It's not too late to protect facilities from freeze loss